 What to Do If You Catch Your Partner Cheating

 Finding out your partner is cheating will likely evoke strong, painful emotions.
 It is important to process your feelings before approaching your partner.
 Don’t rush to confront them before first deciding what you feel and how you want to express your emotions.
-Consider speaking with a trusted friend and/or consult a mental health professional for support throughout this difficult process and for help getting over being cheated on, especially if you’re asking yourself “why do I always get cheated on?” and feel like it’s a recurring theme in your relationships.
+Consider speaking with a trusted friend and/or consult a mental health professional for support throughout this difficult process and for help getting over being cheated on, especially if you feel like you always get cheated on, and it’s a recurring theme in your relationships.

 Do not feel compelled to make major decisions during this emotionally distressing time.
 This can lead to actions you may regret, such as revenge cheating.
 There are several ways for you to address your partner’s infidelity directly and respectfully, whether you want to save your relationship after infidelity or not.